 Maggie Langdon, a native Philadelphian and one of seven children, was born into stardom when she and her sister arrived as the largest set of twins born in world history.
 After school Maggie worked as a travel agent and she loves to travel, especially to the islands.
 Her passion for math ultimately led her to accounting, which she enjoys as one of her many roles at UCD.
 She joined UCD in July of 2000.
 Maggie has three wonderful boys and loves sports.

-Center Manager, West Philadelphia Skills Center for Economic Advancement
+Training Center Manager, West Philadelphia Skills Initiative, x301

 Born in Philadelphia, Ryan has a passion for its neighborhoods, its history and its real estate.
 Prior to joining UCD in 2010, Ryan was active in construction management.
 He used that experienced in 2007 to help start and now operate a real estate investment group known as the Spak Group.
 The Spak Group specializes in rehabilitating and maximizing the value of distressed and under-utilized properties.
 Ryan has a firm belief that no distressed property should ever remain in an inhabitable condition.